Advent means “to come to.”

 “O Come Let Us Adore Him!”

 Sometimes people make the mistake of thinking that Advent is part of the Christmas celebration.
 In fact, Advent is a separate time of preparation all its own.
-For the Catholic Church, Christmas doesn’t begin until the first Mass is celebrated on Christmas Eve and it continues until the “Octave of the Epiphany” on January 6th.
+For the Catholic Church, Christmas doesn’t begin until the first Mass is celebrated on Christmas Eve.
+Christmas feast celebrations continue until the Epiphany on January 6th, with the longer Christmas liturgical season ending on the feast of the Baptism of Jesus.

 Originally Advent was celebrated over forty days, just like the Lenten season.
 This has now been shortened to four weeks, but the symbolism remains.
 You may notice another similarity to Lent when you attend Mass; although we still sing the Alleluia before the Gospel reading, we no longer sing the song of the angels – the Gloria.
 We will sing this song anew with the angels on Christmas day – just as they did over 2000 years ago.